OksanaR94/rsschool-cv/cv.md

 # **Resume**

 1. **Antonova Oksana**
-1. ### Contact Info:
+2. ### Contact Info:
     **phone:** +79277081869
     **email:** Oksana.Rytova@yandex.ru
-1. **About**
+3. **About**
-*Good afternoon.
-My name's Oksana.* I began to study html and css for writing a graduation work in the last year of university.
+Good afternoon.
+My name's Oksana.
+I began to study html and css for writing a graduation work in the last year of university.
 I created some simple sites after university for practics.
 My current job is not related to site development, but now I understood that I want to switched career and work a web developer.
 I know that I will have to work hard for improving my skills.
 And I will try to accomplish my goal.
-1. ### My Skills:
+4. ### My Skills:
    * HTML, CSS
    * SQL, PL\SQL
    * ORACLE, PostgreSQL
    * PHP
    * Bootstrap

-1. ### Code examples:
+5. ### Code examples:
-**product output**

 ```PHP
 <div id="block-tovar-grid">